jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 - ego death
 - radical acceptance

-In this scroll, it is described more simply:
+In this book, it is described more simply:

 > The terrain reorganizes around **coherence** instead of collapse.